7 Oddest NBA Stat Lines

 Wilt’s 100-25 Dominance

 The famous 100-point game of Wilt Chamberlain is undoubtedly one of the most incredible stat lines you will ever see in NBA history.
 Chamberlain also did have an efficient game against the New York Knicks, where he made 36 field goals in 63 attempts which is good for 57 percent.
-Along with his record-setting 100 points in a single game, Wilt grabbed 25 rebounds to cap off the historic night.
+Along with his unbreakable NBA record of 100 points in a single game, Wilt grabbed 25 rebounds to cap off the historic night.

 Terrence Ross and Bojan Bogdanovic almost replicated Allan Houston’s scoring-only game in March 2020 and January 2020, but they failed to match or eclipse this feat by two points.
 Houston scored the most points in an NBA game without a rebound, an assist, a steal, or even a block throughout the game.
 On December 2, 2000, he did it against the Minnesota Timberwolves, which resulted in his team’s win.